 A look at the science of conspiracy theories from The University of Chicago’s Big Brains podcast

-Jenna Spinelle is the Communications Specialist for the McCourtney Institute for Democracy.
+Jenna Spinelle is the Founder of The Democracy Group and Communications Specialist for the McCourtney Institute for Democracy.
 She is responsible for shaping all of the institute’s external communication, including website content, social media, multimedia, and media outreach.
 She holds a B.A. in journalism from Penn State and is an instructor in the Donald P. Bellisario College of Communications.
 Prior to joining the McCourtney Institute, Spinelle helped market Penn State to prospective students and families in the University’s Undergraduate Admissions Office.

 Christopher Beem (Ph.D., University of Chicago) is managing director of the McCourtney Institute for Democracy.
 He is the author or co-editor of five books, including The Necessity of Politics (University of Chicago Press).
 His latest book, Democratic Humility: Reinhold Niebuhr, Neuroscience and America’s Political Crisis (Lexington Books, 2015) argues that democracy requires a specific kind of humility to counter our natural inclination to self-delusion and self-righteousness.
 Before joining the Institute, Beem directed the Democracy and Community Program at the Johnson Foundation’s Wingspread Conference Center.